mrdaemon/mrdaemon/README.md

 Hello
 -----

-I am some guy on the internet who likes computers, and especially when computers tell other computers to do things.
+I am some guy on the internet who makes tools that teach computers to do computer things on other computers.

 You can find here: